 Panic Disorder – This seems to arise out of the blue without any reason

 Hormones do play an important role in anxiety

-One can struggle with three different hormones related anxiety
+One can struggle with three different hormones related to anxiety

 These types of carbs are capable of spiking your blood sugar level, and the body will have to secrete high insulin doses in an attempt to reduce it.
 In case this is happening on a daily basis, insulin overproduction will create a state of hypoglycemia.
 In case you experience signs like fatigue, irritability, and shakiness, then there are high chances that you are experiencing hypoglycemia which leads to anxiety.
 The body will be protecting your heart and brain from the dangerous levels of low blood sugar and will be pumping out more cortisol that will affect your mental state directly.

 The human body works best when it is well balanced.
 In case any of your hormones are out of balance, then your entire body will be out of balance.
 When the levels of estrogen are too high or low, the ratio of estrogen and progesterone will be off.
 In most cases, this does happen during the premenstrual phase, menopause or perimenopause and it can lead to anxiety.
 Estrogen does have a calming effect on the human brain, and the optimal progesterone levels can also be calming.

 As women continue going through their menstrual life, when they get to 35, they have lower progesterone levels, which make estrogen to become the dominant hormone.
 However, when the dominating hormone is estrogen, and the hormones are not well balanced, this can affect the brain's neurotransmitters leading to panic attacks, anxiety, and a sense of overwhelming doom.